britkenko/PacCo-Reservoir/active cortex/Cortex_septil.md

     # print(job_shift_output)
     ```

- * you must overlap and accumulate all experiences inter twining each other to realize other possiblities. fragment the experiences of dialogues into many different potential dialgoeus. *
+ * you must overlap and accumulate all experiences inter twining each other to realize other possiblities. fragment the experiences of panacea and prana dialgues  into many different potential dialgoeus. *
 2.

 3.  **안전 및 규정 준수 (Safety and Compliance Protocols)**: